NoahLE/Test-Driven-Python-Development/README.md

 These are caveats I found when getting going through the book.
 They're mostly notes to myself for future reference.

+Because this project has django-extensions you can run `python manage.py runserver_plus` for extra debugging functionality.

 ### Chapter 1

 - Make sure to read [the prerequisites](https://www.obeythetestinggoat.com/book/pre-requisite-installations.html) when getting your environement set up.